The 2020 View of Federal Regulations and the Potential Impact on Higher Education Practice

 - Discussion of trends in federal and state higher education appropriations.

-The forthcoming program will draw leaders across higher education departments and sectors that should understand key regulations and polices impacting institutions across the U.S.
+The program will draw leaders across higher education departments and sectors that should understand key regulations and polices impacting institutions across the U.S.

-The Summit will begin at Noon on Wednesday, April 15 and conclude by 12:30 pm on Thursday, April 16.
+The Summit will begin at Noon on Wednesday, April 15 and conclude with lunch by 12:30 pm on Thursday, April 16.
 The event is being held at the University of Maryland Global Campus Academic Center at Largo in the auditorium.

 Summit registration includes: